VincentSch4rf/vvp-devkit/README.md

 start the infrastructure deployment
 $ vagrant up

-Login to the coreos box quickly after provisioning has finished, wait for the VM to reboot automatically for the first time.
+Wait for vagrant to finish, then ssh into the coreos-01 vm.
+You can watch the status of the coreos installation with: watch -n10 "ps ax | grep coreos-install"
+As soon as it finishes, the machine will reboot.

-After the reboot, perform the following manual steps on coreos Create the file:
+After the reboot, run the following commands on the coreos machine:
-/etc/systemd/network/static.network

-with contents:
+$ sudo tee -a /etc/systemd/network/static.network << 'EOF'
 [Match]
 Name=eth1

 [Network]
 Address=10.252.0.12
+EOF

+$ sudo tee -a /etc/hosts << 'EOF'
-Add the following line to the bottom of /etc/hosts 10.252.0.12 coreos-01.development.vvp.example.com
+10.252.0.12 coreos-01.development.vvp.example.com
+EOF

 Reboot coreos